 In Denmark we call it "setting your fingerprint".
 It is about personal pride and prestige, it is about being able to point somewhere and say "There!
 I did that."
 It is a strong trait in politicians, but present in most people given the chance.
 Just think about footsteps in wet cement.

 A common, but unsatisfactory, way people try to resolve holy wars is to say "We've already spent far more time and energy discussing this than it's worth!
 Can we please just drop it?"
 There are two problems with this.
-First, that time and energy has already been spent and can never be recovered—the only question now is, how much more effort remains?
-If some people feel that just a little more discussion will bring the issue to a close, then it still makes sense (from their point of view) to continue.
+First, that time and energy has already been spent and can never be recovered.
+The only question now is, how much more effort remains?
+If some people feel that just a little more discussion will resolve the issue in their favor, then it still makes sense (from their point of view) to continue.

 So how should you handle holy wars?